 Before coming to the U.S. (and becoming a social psychologist), Michael studied Political Science at Otto-Friedrich Universität Bamberg, and at Freie Universität Berlin's Otto-Suhr-Institute of Political Science, Germany.
 He also holds a M.A. in Sociology from the University of South Carolina, where he conducted network exchange experiments at the Laboratory for Sociological Research.
-Michael's research focuses primarily on social networks , implicit theories (i.e., the "mindsets" people have about themselves, others, or organizations), and their social psychological interplay.
+Michael's research focuses primarily on social psychology and social networks.

 Michael is an award-winning teacher of Social Networks.
-At Stanford, he teaches "The Power of Social Networks in Everyday Life" (Summer Session 2017 and 2018), "Topics in Sociology: Social Networks" (Stanford Pre-Collegiate Studies 2018) and "Introduction to Social Networks" (Winter 2019).
+At Stanford, he teaches "The Power of Social Networks in Everyday Life" (Summer Sessions) and "Introduction to Social Networks" (Winter 2019).